lwitkowski/cafe/README.md

 - Java 17 SDK

 ## CLI
-- `./mvnw clean verify` - runs all tests
+- `./mvnw verify` - runs all tests
 - `./run"` - compiles and runs the app with sample order input